KozhInna/currencies-exchange-rates-app-typescript/README.md

-# Simple Real-time Exchange Rate App
+# Real-time Exchange Rate App

 This app shows a user an up-to-date conversion rate between a pair of currencies.
 The Exchange Rate API (https://www.exchangerate-api.com/) is used to fetch real-time currency conversion data.